ismailof/mopidy-json-client/README.md

 Mopidy Client via JSON/RPC Websocket interface

-This module generates a python interface which maps the `Mopidy Core API [https://mopidy.readthedocs.org/en/latest/api/core]` methods and events, as described in `mopidy.readthedocs.org/en/latest/api/core [https://mopidy.readthedocs.org/en/latest/api/core]` .
+This module generates a python interface which maps the [Mopidy Core API](https://mopidy.readthedocs.org/en/latest/api/core) methods and events, as described in <https://mopidy.readthedocs.org/en/latest/api/core>.
-It makes use of `[websocket_client] :https://github.com/liris/websocket_client`
+It makes use of [websocket_client](https://github.com/liris/websocket_client)

 Current version supports Mopidy 1.1 and Mopidy 2.0 JSON/RPC API methods and events.
 API version of Mopidy server will be automatically detected and used.